Queen’s summit: Key questions on Prince Harry’s future

-LONDON (AP) — The crisis gripping Britain’s royal family over Prince Harry’s plan to step down from royal duties moves to Queen Elizabeth II’s rural retreat in eastern England Monday afternoon.
-The 93-year-old monarch has summoned Prince Charles, heir to the throne, and his sons, princes William and Harry, to Sandringham House to thrash out difficult issues that may take weeks to resolve.
-Harry’s wife Meghan is expected to take part by telephone from Canada.
+LONDON (AP) — The crisis gripping Britain’s royal family over Prince Harry’s plan to step down from royal duties moved to Queen Elizabeth II’s rural retreat in eastern England Monday afternoon.
+The 93-year-old monarch summoned Prince Charles, heir to the throne, and his sons, princes William and Harry, to Sandringham House to thrash out difficult issues.
+The queen said after the meeting that the family respects the couple’s decision, but many important matters haven’t been resolved.

 Here are some key questions regarding the couple’s future: